adoyenne/skillfactory_Karagodin_FPW_155/README.md

-A simple and famous "X and O" game.
+A simple and famous "Tic Tac Toe" game.
 You can play it through the terminal.